Home ยป Recipes ยป Method ยป Fakeaways ยป Easy Lahmacun Smash Tacos

 1. Make your red pepper sauce.
 Add all your sauce ingredients to the bowl of a food processor, or a blender.
 Blitz into a super smooth, creamy sauce.
 This should only take a minute or two.
 Set aside for now.

 5. Garnish and serve.
-Drizzle a tablespoon or so of the red pepper sauce on top of the meat on each taco, then divide the chopped herbs between them.
+Drizzle a tablespoon or so of the red pepper sauce on top of the meat on each taco, then divide the remaining parsley and the mint between them.
 Scatter over your za’atar, then finish with a squeeze of lemon juice.
 Enjoy with more of the smoky sauce on the side.

 Notes